PAMinerva/LearnDirectX/_sources/Tutorials/Appendices/01-MathBasics/transformations.md

 It seems that we need more operations to perform if we first multiply the matrices.
 However, imagine you want to transform 10 thousand vectors by the same matrices $\mathbf{S}$, $\mathbf{R}$ and $\mathbf{T}$.
 In the first case we need to perform $10000(3n(2n-1))$ operations, while in the second case we only need $10000(n(2n-1))+2(2n^3-n^2)$ operations, as the double matrix multiplication $(\mathbf{SRT})$ must be computed only once.
 That is, we can reuse the result of $(\mathbf{SRT})$ as a matrix to transform every vector.
 For example, if $n=4$, we have $10000(3n(2n-1))=840\text{k}$, while $10000(n(2n-1))+2(2n^3-n^2)=280\text{k}$.

-Then, it is strongly recommended to transform vectors with a matrix which is a composition of all the transformations you want to apply to the vectors.
+In conclusion, it is strongly recommended to transform vectors with a matrix which is a composition of all the transformations you want to apply to the vectors.

 <br>